 More than 250 million years ago, Socotra Island stood apart, when all planets were joined and most main life forms roamed freely.
 Socotra has been breeding many species of plants, birds, and animals.
-The most famous plant is the secular Cinnabar or Dragon’s Blood Tree “Dracaena cinnabari”, which is an umbrella-shaped tree.
+The most famous plant is the secular Cinnabar or Dragon’s Blood Tree, “Dracaena cinnabari,” which is an umbrella-shaped tree.

-Another great plant is Desert Rose Tree (Adenium obesium), which appears to have some captivating forms that are trying to penetrate the rocky soil.
-It also produces striking massive pink flowers in April.
-Its trunk is a precious reservoir of water for this area with a nearly desert climate and it can reach five meters in height and three meters in diameter.
+Another great plant is the Desert Rose Tree (Adenium obesium), which appears to have some captivating forms that are trying to penetrate the rocky soil.
+It also produces striking, massive pink flowers in April.
+Its trunk is a precious reservoir of water for this area with a nearly desert climate, and it can reach five meters in height and three meters in diameter.
 Other endemic plants include the massive succulent tree Dorstenia gigas, the cucumber treem Moraceae, Dendrosicyos socotranus, the rare Socotran pomegranate (Punica protopunica), Aloe perryi, and Boswellia socotrana.

 In the interior, nomads keep cattle and other animals and raise some crops.
 Socotra Island’s main exports are ghee (clarified butter), fish, and frankincense.
 On the other hand, the only mammals native to Socotra are bats.
-However, on the island there are many cats and dogs, which are much bigger than the European ones, reaching up to 27 pounds.
+However, on the island, there are many cats and dogs, which are much bigger than the European ones, reaching up to 27 pounds.

 Socotra has unbelievable Alien beauty and natural habitat, mesmerizing place, and welcoming, simple people.
 Socotra Island has an airport facility.
 The best time to visit Island is from October till April.
 The other months have heavy monsoon rainfall, making it difficult for tourists to survive and flights are often canceled.
 Moreover, keep in mind Socotra Island doesn’t have any well-established hotels, only a few guest houses for travelers to stay in.